Coronavirus Client Advice

 If your pet needs to be seen at the practice we ask that you remain in your car and phone the practice when you arrive to let us know the number of your parking space.
-You will be directed to safely and securely place your pet into a consulting room and return to your car whilst we carry out an examination.
-We will phone you to discuss the treatment plan and place any ongoing medication with your pet in the consulting room.
-Once this has been completed we can settle your account by phone and you can collect your pet from the room.
-Unfortunately it is not possible to maintain social distancing AND allow you to be present whilst we examine your pet.
+The vet or nurse will collect you and your pet and escort you into the practice.
+We ask that you wear a face covering and maintain a 2m social distance at all times whilst on site.
+Our consulting rooms are large enough to enable one owner to attend the consult with their pet, Unfortunately it is not possible to maintain a social distance and allow you to hold your pet for examination.

 It will take significantly longer for us to treat your pet in this way so we will be spacing our appointments out through the day to give us chance to clean contact surfaces between each patient.